mariocraft987/bark-coding/README.md

 ![Static Badge](https://img.shields.io/badge/made%20using-blockly-yellow?style=for-the-badge&logo=google&logoColor=yellow)
 ![Static Badge](https://img.shields.io/badge/latest%20release-0.1.6-green?style=for-the-badge&logo=electron&logoColor=green)

+# We're hiring QA's!
+Comment "I would like to be a QA!" <a href="https://github.com/Mariocraft987/bark.github.io/commit/5644df6ebc5aa7ea7b611141a265ff7c17712c5e">here</a> if you would like to get a job at Bark.<br>
+## Requirements:
+- Must know how to open an issue
+- Please make sure you don't make a duplicate issue

 # Description
 Bark is a website that makes programming easy, so users of any age can create and share games, animations, and everything else! &#128054;<br>
 Bark has many features that <a href="https://scratch.mit.edu">Scratch(the inspiration for this project)</a> does not, including: